August Heinrich Matthiae

-August Heinrich Matthiae (December 25, 1769January 6, 1835) was a German classical scholar.
+August Heinrich Matthiae (25 December 1769 – 6 January 1835) was a German classical scholar.

 Biography

 He was born at Göttingen, and educated at the university.
 He then spent some years as a tutor in Amsterdam.
-In 1798 he returned to Germany, and in 1802 was appointed director of the Friedrichsgymnasium at Altenburg, which post he held till his death.
+In 1798 he returned to the Holy Roman Empire, and in 1802 was appointed director of the Friedrichsgymnasium at Altenburg, which post he held till his death.
 His biography was written by his son Constantin, with the title A. Matthiä in seinem Leben und Wirken, etc. (1845).

 Works

 Of his numerous important works the best-known are: